kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 20**
         1. ### **Hint**
+        There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
+It then reads a line of text from the connection and compares it to the password in the previous level (bandit20).
+If the password is correct, it will transmit the password for the next level (bandit21).

         2. ### **Solution**
             - First ssh into the host server as the user `bandit20`